<em>Phlomis</em>, Jerusalem sage: planting, cultivation and care

 -

-The leaves of my phlomis are marked with yellow or discoloured spots!
+Leaves on my Phlomis are marked with yellow or discoloured spots!
 What should I do?

-These are leafhoppers, small insects that pierce leaves to extract sap, causing them to discolour.
-Although this weakens the plant, the damage is quite limited.
+These are leafhoppers, small insects that pierce leaves to extract sap, causing leaves to discolour.
+Although this weakens plants, damage is fairly limited.
 To get rid of them, you can use black soap.

 - Subscribe!